-For the three months ended March 31, 2018 and 2017, the Company incurred expenses of approximately \$0.7 million and \$0.9 million, respectively, for costs and expenses reimbursed to the Adviser under the terms of the Administration Agreement.
+For the nine months ended September 30, 2018 and 2017, the Company incurred expenses of approximately \$2.6 million and \$2.4 million, respectively, for costs and expenses reimbursed to the Adviser under the terms of the Administration Agreement.
 For the years ended December 31, 2017 and 2016, the Company incurred expenses of approximately \$3.3 million and \$2.8 million, respectively, for costs and expenses reimbursable to the Adviser under the terms of the Administration Agreement.

-We have also entered into the License Agreement with Owl Rock Capital Partners, pursuant to which we were granted a non-exclusive license to use the name "Owl Rock."
-Under the License Agreement, we have a right to use the Owl Rock name for so long as Owl Rock Capital Partners or one of its affiliates remains our investment adviser.
+We have also entered into the License Agreement with an affiliate of Owl Rock Capital Partners, pursuant to which we were granted anon-exclusive license to use the name "Owl Rock."
+Under the License Agreement, we have a right to use the Owl Rock name for so long as the Adviser or one of its affiliates remains our investment adviser.
 Other than with respect to this limited license, we have no legal right to the "Owl Rock" name or logo.